 Content should convey an authoritative voice and tone.
 It’s sometimes easy to forget – or even realize in the first place – that you’re an expert in your space.

 Example: Dive South Florida’s business owners are longtime scuba divers.
 They’re practically the experts in their space.
 The business owners regularly write content that covers topics such as maintaining scuba diving equipment, scuba diving safety considerations, and their favorite diving spots around South Florida.

 These fundamentals of effective content should be carried out on an ongoing basis because they can help you provide the information that your customers seek.
 By proxy then, you’re providing Google and other search engines with the kind of content they will rank highly precisely because it is beneficial to your customers (who are also theirs).
 If your website isn’t focusing on these fundamentals, then determine how you can refine your content so that it can generate traffic and provide a better experience for your customers.

-In the wake of a Panda update, your site may experience some fluctuations, but realize this situation is normal and doesn’t always point to a penalty that will last.
+In the wake of Panda updates, your site may experience some fluctuations, but realize this situation is normal and doesn’t always point to a penalty that will last.
 Google’s ongoing Panda updates are undoubtedly important because they help strengthen Google’s efforts to deliver valuable content to its users.
-With or without Panda, you should always strive to produce quality content that will help meet the needs of your prospective and existing customers.
+With or without Panda updates, you should always strive to produce quality content that will help meet the needs of your prospective and existing customers.